Skip to main content

 Why kids need yoga as much as you do

-Yoga has a lengthy history.
-Its origins are thought to have begun about 5,000 years ago in India, but some researchers think yoga goes back even farther.
-While researchers may not be able to agree on when exactly yoga became a thing, the pluses to adding the practice into daily life isn’t in dispute.
-Physicians have long touted the benefits of yoga in helping adults to manage stress, insomnia, arthritis relief, heart health and more.
-So if practicing yoga as an adult is great for overall health, what are the benefits of yoga for kids?
-It turns out that by doing yoga with kids, and introducing kids them to the practice is just as beneficial as adding it to your personal fitness routine.
+Those who have practiced yoga either regularly or even occasionally know the benefits it has on the body.
+The practice of yoga has a lengthy history.
+Its origins are thought to have begun about 5,000 years ago in India, but some researchers think yoga goes back even further.
+While researchers may not be able to agree on when exactly yoga became a thing, the pluses of adding the practice into daily life aren’t in dispute.
+Physicians have long touted the benefits of yoga in helping adults manage stress, insomnia, arthritis relief, heart health, and more.

 Mom and daughter doing a yoga workout

 Yoga has found its way into classrooms across the United States and the results have been favorable for kids and teachers.
-Studies have shown starting the school day with a good routine helps improve academic performance, reduce anxiety while helping with behavior problems.
+Studies have shown starting the school day with a good routine helps improve academic performance, and reduce anxiety while helping with behavior problems.
 If doing yoga at school helps kids in the classroom, what can the ancient practice do for children at home?

 Benefits of yoga for kids